- A running JupyterLab instance (link on how to create one)

 Go to the Dask tab in the dashboard.

-Specify the name of the cluster and select a running instance to create it in as well as number of dask nprocs for each worker and click Create.
+Specify the name of the cluster, select a running instance to create it in, and choose the number of dask nprocs for each worker.
+Then click Create.

 To use the saturn dask cluster from within jupyter - first instantiate a cluster using

-dask-saturn should be in the base environment, but if not, it is installable.
+dask-saturn, which should be in your base environment.
+If not you may install it.
 Just open a terminal and do

 pip install dask-saturn.

 from dask_saturn import SaturnCluster

 cluster = SaturnCluster()